aurasphere/autologger/README.md

-# cybrary-autologger
+# autologger
-Application for logging automatically to cybrary.com
+Application to automatically login on a website